 In Reality Most Crimes Against Property Cases Are Settled Out of Court

 We understand that you have received a criminal complaint and are desperate because you fear losing your liberty.
 Rest assured that at Monder Law Group we will do our due diligence to inform you of the different legal course of actions that are available for your defense.
 The reality is that with defense strategies like mitigation and victim restitution, most property cases are actually settled out of court.
 This is why it is crucial that you retain a Criminal Defense Attorney with vast experience negotiating cases involving crimes against property in Point Loma.
-Criminal Defense Attorney Vik Monder has been serving the Point Loma community for years.
+Criminal Defense Attorney Vik Monder has been serving the Point Loma and the Downtown community for years.
 Working directly with their law enforcement, the City Attorney’s Office and the District Attorney’s Office has provided Attorney Vik Monder with successful negotiations outside of court for his clients.
 Allow us the opportunity to do the same for you, contact Point Loma Criminal Defense Attorney Vik Monder to learn about your best criminal defense strategy options at (619)405-0063.